Colorado Tax Structure Changes

 If an application for refund is identified at the time of filing as a “Protective Claim” filed in order to preserve the right to a refund prior to the expiration of the statute of limitations, the Executive Director will determine if the claim is subject to the civil penalties after the claim for refund is perfected.

-Let Clarus Partners help you navigate these changes in Colorado and what they mean for your business.
+Let Clarus Partners help you navigate Colorado tax structure changes and what they mean for your business.

 By Greg Hayden and Brian Hollingsworth